We Can't Dance: Recording

-Genesis recorded We Can't Dance from March to September 1991 at their private recording studio named The Farm in Chiddingfold, Surrey.
+Genesis recorded We Can't Dance from March to September 1991 at their private recording studio named the Farm in Chiddingfold, Surrey.
 The trio were keen to work together after such an extensive break, and after two-and-a-half months of what Collins described as "chopping away, fine-tuning, and honing down all these ideas", they had completed some fifteen tracks.
 They originally considered releasing a double album, but realised most people would be listening to their work on CD which gave them the additional time they wanted to present more of their musical ideas.
 As with Genesis (1983) and Invisible Touch, none of the material on We Can't Dance was conceived beforehand, and the band instead developed songs through lengthy improvisational jams in the studio.
-This was a deciding factor for Collins to remain in the band despite his solo success as he enjoyed the task of writing songs with his bandmates from nothing.
-A typical session would involve Banks and Rutherford playing chords on the keyboard or guitar, respectively, with Collins devising a drum pattern with a drum machine, which allows him to sing notes and dummy lyrics.
-The words he sang may then be used to form a lyric or help create atmosphere for the song.
+This was a deciding factor for Collins to remain in the band despite his solo success as he enjoyed writing songs with his Genesis bandmates.
+A typical session would involve Banks and Rutherford playing chords, with Collins devising a drum pattern with a drum machine, which allowed him to sing notes and placeholder lyrics.
+The words he sang were used to form a lyric or help create atmosphere.

 Genesis authorised the filming of some recording sessions for the first time for their No Admittance documentary, which aired on national television.
 Banks later admitted that the band avoided "any creative work" with the film crew present because they found it difficult, adding: "As soon as they were there, we shut off".
 Collins supported his view and pointed out a change in the atmosphere of working when someone from the filming crew entered the room.